cge-tubingens/IDEAL-GENOM-QC/README.md

 2. The folder `outputData` will contain the resultant files of the quality control pipeline.
 Bellow it will be treated in detail the pipeline output.

 3. The folder `dependables` is designed to contain necessary files for the pipeline.
-It should contain the file `high_LD_regions.txt`.
-In future versions it might contain additional files.

 4. The folder `configFiles` is essential for the pipeline correct functioning.
 It should contain two configuration files: `parameters.JSON` and `paths.JSON`.